LeoAnker0/Orange-Music/README.md

 ## Notes
 Due to time constraints, there is some spaghetti code in the project, particularly with the front-end's interaction with PHP.
 For version 2 of this project, I plan to switch over to using an API that interacts with the JS directly.
 Unfortunately, the htdocs folder contains many small files that are not organized in a neat way, again due to time constraints.

+Additionally, there are no tests or similar components included in the project as it was not within the scope of this project and was not feasible due to time constraints.

 ## Features
 ### Music Playback